-With that being said, most people seem a tad confused with the differences between All-wheel drive and four-wheel drive since the modern four-wheel-drive and AWD have evolved and become so sophisticated over the last few years.
+That said, most people seem a tad confused with the differences between All-wheel drive and four-wheel drive since the modern 4WD and AWD have evolved and become so sophisticated over the last few years.
 This article will explain the fundamental differences between 4WD and AWD and the advantages and disadvantages of both.

 Main Difference between 4WD vs AWD

 The biggest physical difference between a 4WD and AWD is an All-wheel-drive does not have a transfer case or a locking center differential either.
 AWD vehicles also do not have low-range or rear diff lockers.
 AWDs make use of clever electronic traction aids and wheel sensors.
 They also incorporate either a viscous coupling or a multi-plate clutch system.

 The other major difference between 4-wheel drive and all-wheel drive is not always the transfer of power or traction but rather the driver interaction level which offers added control and higher safety levels.
 This can either play in your favor or against you, depending on what purpose you intend to use the vehicle for.